 - Inadequate lighting.
 Insufficient lighting in parking lots, staircases, and hallways can make it impossible for unsuspecting guests to see other dangers, like water on the floor or torn carpeting.

 - Damaged sidewalks.
 If sidewalks or walkways have cracks or gaps between segments, a person can easily trip and take a hard fall.

 - Potholes and ditches.
 Potholes in parking lots or driveways can be a danger to unsuspecting guests.
 Any opening—such as a hole, ditch, or manhole—must be covered up or warning signs posted around it.

 A slip and fall accident can happen virtually anywhere—even your home—when the property is not maintained and warnings are not posted.
 Common places where slip and fall accidents occur include:

 - Stadiums and other sports arenas

 - Parks and playgrounds

 - Parking lots and garages

-Let David Brauns Law Help You With Your Slip and Fall Case
+Let Brauns Law, PC Help You With Your Slip and Fall Case

 If you were injured due to a business’ or property owner’s negligence, you could be off work for months or longer while you recover from your injuries.
 You could need—and be entitled to—compensation to pay your mounting medical bills and the income you are losing when you cannot work.
 If you suffered a debilitating injury like a traumatic brain injury or a serious spinal injury with major chronic pain, you may not be able to return to your former job.